EricGebhart/EricGebhart/README.md

 ### Code tests and explorations

 - **[Exercism](https://exercism.org/profiles/EricGebhart)** Clojure, Haskell, scheme, python.
 The exercises I´ve done over the years in Exercism.
 - **[flickr-fetcher](https://github.com/EricGebhart/flickr-fetcher)** Clojure/Design.
 A design for a not so simple http endpoint to give recent images from flickr.
-This solved the enterprise´s problems with scalability, image size and quality, while allowing fall backs to simpler choices according to resource availability.
+This solved the enterprise´s problems with scalability, image size and quality, while allowing compromises, and staging of the implementation according to resource availability.
-- **[Suduko validator](https://github.com/EricGebhart/suduko-validator/)** Clojure: A calculator to validate a suduko board.
+- **[Suduku validator](https://github.com/EricGebhart/sudoku-validator)** Clojure: A calculator to validate a suduku board.
 A nicer solution to a code test I did in python.
 - **[Poker](https://github.com/EricGebhart/poker/)** Clojure: A game of poker from the Asheville Coders League Day of Code challenge.
 - **[Swapp](https://github.com/EricGebhart/swapp/)** Clojure: A simple example to understand clojurescript and figwheel.
 - **[Product Inventory Server](https://github.com/EricGebhart/product-inventory/)** Python & flask, A product inventory server.
 A code test.
-- **[Product Inventory UI](https://github.com/EricGebhart/https://github.com/EricGebhart/prod-inv-ui/)** A clojurescript/ReFrame/React front end for a product inventory control system.
+- **[Product Inventory UI](https://github.com/EricGebhart/prod-inv-ui/)** A clojurescript/ReFrame/React front end for a product inventory control system.

 ### SAS related projects, papers, etc.

+- **[ODS Markup: Tagsets by Example](https://github.com/EricGebhart/Tagsets-by-example)** - A book I wrote many years ago about ODS Markup and tagsets.
-- **[SAS-Papers](https://github.com/EricGebhart/SAS-Papers)** My various papers I wrote and presented during my 17 years at SAS.
+- **[SAS-Papers](https://github.com/EricGebhart/SAS-Papers)** The various papers I wrote and presented during my time at SAS.
 - **[SAS-Examples](https://github.com/EricGebhart/SAS-Examples)** The Example code to go with all of the papers.
-- **[SAS-Tagsets](https://github.com/EricGebhart/SAS-Tagsets)** The Source for all the official SAS Tagsets as of 2013.
+- **[SAS-Tagsets](https://github.com/EricGebhart/SAS-Tagsets)** The Source for all the official ODS Markup Tagsets as of 2013.
-- **[SAS-Vim](https://github.com/EricGebhart/SAS-Vim/)** Vim extensions for programming with Vim. - Do not use this anylonger..
+- **[SAS-Vim](https://github.com/EricGebhart/SAS-Vim/)** Vim extensions for programming with Vim. - As an emacs/evil user I do not use this, but many people do apparently.

 ### Contributions
 - **[QMK Firmware](https://github.com/EricGebhart/qmk_firmware/)** QMK firmware for custom keyboards.